Drnovice (Vyškov District)

+Etymology

+The name is derived from the personal name Drn, meaning "the village of Drn's people".

 Geography

 Drnovice is located about 3 km west of Vyškov and 22 km east of Brno.
-It lies on the border between the Vyškov Gate and Drahany Highlands.
+It lies on the border between the Vyškov Gate and Drahany Highlands, on the edge of the fertile Haná region.
 The highest point is the hill Rozepře at 451 m above sea level.
 A dominant feature of the landscape near the village is the hill Chocholík at 367 m.
 The Drnůvka Stream flows through the municipality.

 History

-The first written mention of Drnovice is from 1104.
+The first written mention of Drnovice is from 1104, when it was a property of the Benedictine monastery in Třebíč.
+From the 13th century until the second half of the 19th century, it was part of the Račice estate.

+Demographics

+Transport

+The Brno–Olomouc railway passes through the south of the territory, but there is no stop in the municipality.
+The nearest train station is in neighbouring Vyškov.

 Sport

 The municipality was home to football club 1.
 FK Drnovice, which took part in the Czech First League for 10 seasons between 1993 and 2005.
 Drnovice is the second smallest municipality that has ever been represented in the Czech First League (after Blšany).
 The club was dissolved in 2006 due to financial trouble.
-Its successor is a club named FKD and is plays only in amateur competitions.
+Its successor is a club named FKD and plays only in amateur competitions.

+From 2021, the Czech National Football League matches of MFK Vyškov were played in the football stadium in Drnovice: Sportovní areál Drnovice.
+Its capacity has been reduced to 4,500 seats.
+However, the leadership of the Drnovice municipality refused to reconstruct the stadium to remain eligible for professional league matches, and the club therefore had to move out of Drnovice in 2025.

 Sights

-The parish Church of Saint Lawrence was built in the second half of the 17th century, after the old church was demolished in 1652.
+The Church of Saint Lawrence was built in the second half of the 17th century, after the old church was demolished in 1652.
 Next to the church there are Baroque statues of Saint John of Nepomuk from 1738 and Saint Florian from 1755.

-Drnovice Castle dates from 1866–1869.
+Drnovice Castle was built in 1866–1869.
 Today it houses the municipal office and a restaurant.